AritroSaha10/ReliefExchange-ICS4U/README.md

      - Please note that Static HTML Export is not possible for this project as we use Incremental Static Regeneration (ISR).

  ## Backend
  A Dockerfile and example Docker Compose file is available in the root directory of the backend folder.
 You can deploy this on any AMD64 or ARM64 machine.
-The built Docker image is available at ghcr.io/aritrosaha10/reliefexchange-backend.
-Our deployment runs this image as a singular Docker container on Oracle Cloud Infrastruction (OCI), using the Ampere ARM cores.
+The built Docker image is available at [ghcr.io/aritrosaha10/relief-exchange-backend](https://github.com/aritrosaha10/ReliefExchange-ICS4U/pkgs/container/relief-exchange-backend).

+Our deployment runs this image as a singular Docker container on Oracle Cloud Infrastruction (OCI) behind a NGINX reverse proxy.
 It is highly recommended to use a reverse proxy such as Traefik or NGINX.

  ## Firebase
  - Initialize a new Firebase project